Gallery

 This torrefcation process cooks off all the volatile elements in the wood (sugar, oils, and water) leaving behind a mineral residue and changing the wood’s molecular structure from open to closed celled.
 This has three significant results important to woodworkers: It gives the wood a rich amber color, stabilizes the wood, and significantly improves it’s durability (resistance to rot).

-Apparently when properly torrefied, the wood will not absorb water even when submerged for extended periods of time!
+When properly torrefied, the wood will not absorb water even when submerged for extended periods of time!
 It is this property that makes torrefied wood incredibly stable.
 Normally wood moves due to the absorption and release of moisture from the atmosphere as the seasons change.
 All woodworkers understand this and account for wood movement in their designs.
-Torrefied wood changes this age-old requirement.
-To find a “real wood" that stays true was hard for me to believe.
+Torrefied wood changes this age-old requirement to account for wood movement due to moisture.